 - vomiting three or more times per day, with the inability to keep food or water down

 - confusion or disorientation

-Week nine of your pregnancy may not feel much different than week eight.
-But your baby is almost fully developed in miniature, and ready to continue growing.
+Week 9 of your pregnancy may not feel much different than week 8.
+But your baby is almost fully developed in miniature and is ready to continue growing.

 The decisions you make to take care of yourself and your baby at this early stage will help support a healthy pregnancy later.
 It’s time to get excited and keep making great choices for you and baby!